 Fees and allocations.
-These amounts represent charges that originate with UPC Holding and include charges for management, finance, legal, technology, marketing and other services that support our company's broadband communications operations.
-The amounts charged generally are based on our company's estimated share of the applicable costs (including personnel-related and other costs associated with the services provided) incurred by the other Liberty Global subsidiaries, plus a mark-up.
-The monthly amounts charged are based on estimated costs that are reviewed and revised on an annual basis, with any differences between the revised and estimated amounts recorded in the period identified.
+These amounts represent charges that originate with UPC Holding and other Liberty Global subsidiaries and include charges for management, finance, legal, technology, marketing and other services that support our company's broadband communications operations.
+The quarterly amounts charged are based on estimated costs that are reviewed and revised on an annual basis, with any differences between the revised and estimated amounts recorded in the period identified.
 Charges that originate with UPC Holding may be cash or loan settled.
-With respect to the amounts settled during 2012, 2011 and 2010, all amounts were loan settled with the exception of $\in 25.8$ million and $\in 13.1$ million that were cash settled during 2012 and 2011, respectively.
+With respect to the amounts settled during 2013, 2012 and 2011, all amounts were loan settled with the exception of $\notin$ 25.6 million and $\notin$ 25.8 million that were cash settled during 2013 and 2012, respectively.

-In addition, in December 2012, UPC Operations B.V., a subsidiary of UPC Holding, entered into a sub-license license agreement with UPC Germany and UPC Germany, in turn, entered into a sub-license agreement with Unitymedia KabelBW for the use the UPC trademark through April 2, 2017.
-The sub-license agreement between UPC Germany and Unitymedia KabelBW was effective April 2, 2012 (the date of initial commercial use by Unitymedia KabelBW) and provides for an annual fee for the use of the UPC trademark equal to 0.5% of Unitymedia KabelBW's revenue (as defined in the sub-license agreement).
-A fee of €5.0 million for the period from April 2, 2012 through December 31, 2012 was recorded during 2012.
-Sub-license fees are payable quarterly and are to be loan settled unless otherwise determined by UPC Germany.
+In addition, in December 2012, Liberty Global Services B.V., a subsidiary of UPC Holding, entered into a sub-license agreement with UPC Germany and UPC Germany, in turn, entered into a sub-license agreement with our company for the use of the UPC trademark through April 2, 2017.
+The sub-license agreement between UPC Germany and our company was effective April 2, 2012 (the date of initial commercial use by Unitymedia KabelBW) and provides for an annual fee for the use of the UPC trademark equal to 0.5% of our revenue (as defined in the sub-license agreement).
+Fees of $\notin$ 9.6 million and $\notin$ 5.0 million were recorded during 2013 and 2012, respectively.
+Sub-license fees are payable quarterly and are loan settled unless otherwise determined by UPC Germany.